2017 – 2018 Volvo Ocean Race

-The Race will leverage its global platform to raise awareness on ocean health and plastic pollution, including hosting seven Ocean Summits at stopovers around the globe and highlighting the United Nations Environment’s Clean Seas campaign raising awareness to its millions of fans and followers.
+The Race leveraged its global platform to raise awareness on ocean health and plastic pollution, including hosting seven Ocean Summits at stopovers around the globe and highlighting the United Nations Environment’s Clean Seas campaign raising awareness to its millions of fans and followers.

-The Race will run its day-to-day business, all operations and stopovers as sustainably as possible with a sustainability plan that will focus on responsible resource use, responsible greenhouse gas emissions and waste management, avoiding single-use plastics, sourcing sustainable/local food and seafood, and procuring products from local suppliers with environmental and social responsibility at the forefront.
-Additionally, the Race will aim to meet local protocols and global best practice in sustainable event management.
+The Race ran its day-to-day business, all operations and stopovers as sustainably as possible with a sustainability plan that focused on responsible resource use, responsible greenhouse gas emissions and waste management, avoiding single-use plastics, sourcing sustainable/local food and seafood, and procuring products from local suppliers with environmental and social responsibility at the forefront.
+Additionally, the Race met local protocols and global best practice in sustainable event management.

 Leave a positive legacy

-The Race will launch an education and awareness program for teachers and students, with sustainability workshops in the Race Village.
+The Race launched an education and awareness program for teachers and students, with sustainability workshops in the Race Village.

-The Race will use its influence to engage decision makers to commit to a cleaner future, as well as support sustainable innovation in the marine sector and global industries with the goal of fighting plastic pollution.
+The Race used its influence to engage decision makers to commit to a cleaner future, as well as support sustainable innovation in the marine sector and global industries with the goal of fighting plastic pollution.

-Through a targeted Science Program, the Race will use the competing teams to gather critical data on ocean health to contribute to research and ocean health monitoring.
+Through a targeted Science Program, the Race used the competing teams to gather critical data on ocean health to contribute to research and ocean health monitoring.

 Since 1973, the Volvo Ocean Race has provided the ultimate test of a team and a human adventure like no other.
 The 2017-18 edition will cover 45,000 nautical miles, across four oceans, touching six continents and 12 landmark Host Cities.
 Starting with this edition, the Volvo Ocean Race has put sustainability at its heart and is focusing on the rapidly growing and critical problem of plastic polluting the ocean.

 Millions of people visited the Race Villages in the last edition, to get a first-hand taste of the race.
 Many more followed the action online, and this time fans will partake in sustainability solutions at each stopover and engaged with online content regarding ocean health issues.